linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/ssl-keys-and-certificates.md

 ## SSL Keys and Certificate

-- A browser requests a secure page (usually https://).
+- A browser requests a secure page (usually https://) from a web server.
 - The web server sends its public key with its certificate (contains certificate holder, issuer, expiry details, public key, digital signature).
 - The browser checks that the certificate was issued by a trusted party (usually a trusted root CA), that the certificate is still valid and that the certificate is related to the site contacted.